charan-akula/smart_gov_webapp/README.md

 - Users can click on **Suggest Schemes**, and the app will automatically suggest schemes based on the user's profile.
 - Users can also click on **Notify Schemes** to receive scheme notifications on their registered email.
 - The **Download History** button allows users to download their chat history.

+#### My Recommendations
+- Clicking on **My Reccomendations** leads to automatic recommandations as per details in profile
+-
+#### My Notifiactions
+- Clicking on this shows notifications , which are currently not added

 #### Detailed Scheme Information
 - For each scheme, users can get in-depth details including eligibility criteria, required documents, and benefits.